YSHebron/scl-bioinfo/code/integrated/README.md

 .\run_complexprediction.bat data_yeast.txt complexes_yeast.txt go_scheme_all_mine.txt my_go_associations.sgd_propagated.txt yeast_predict_output yeast
 ```

+NOTE: complexes_yeast.txt is equivalent to the CYC2008 reference complex.

 For **human**, using the supplied input files, and `human_predict_output/` output directory, the command would be:

 ```shell